 A lot of what we recommend here is free or very low cost.
-In fact, everything on our top five list is free, except getting a cloud-based platform, which will only cost a few dollars per month per employee.
-High target campaigns will need to budget enough resources for hardware and software to execute a responsible strategy, but this should still be a very small percentage of a multi-million dollar campaign budget.
+In fact, everything on our top five list is free.
+High target campaigns will need to budget enough resources for hardware and software to execute a responsible strategy, but this should still be a very small percentage of a campaign budget.
 Smaller campaigns will be able to execute the recommendations here for a few hundred to a few thousand dollars depending on how many staff or volunteers work on the campaign.